norma13115/aisd-wde-4-Intermediate-flexbox/README.md

 - Declares the document as HTML5 and sets up the essential metadata and styles.

 ## 3. **Add the Navigation Bar**
-In this step, we will add a simple navigation bar to the webpage, providing links to key sections.
+In this step, you will add a simple navigation bar to the webpage, providing links to key sections.

  - [ ] In `index.html`, within the `<body>` tags, add the following code for the navigation bar: